bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="6.9375in"} -->

-So, let\'s look at the small screen.
-Well, now this is interesting because I\'m looking at it and nowhere do I say that something should take up all 12 columns.
+So, let&apos;s look at the small screen.
+Well, now this is interesting because I&apos;m looking at it and nowhere do I say that something should take up all 12 columns.
 I said it should be six, four, or two so I should always have at least two pictures next to each other, and the question is why on the extra small screen is there only one picture of bacon staring at us.

 Well, the reason is Bootstrap is always mobile first.
-So, it\'s always thinking about that extra small screen, even if you\'re not thinking about it.
-And by default, if you don\'t declare a rule for extra small, it\'s going to default for 12.
-So that\'s why on the extra small screen, you get one dog.
+So, it&apos;s always thinking about that extra small screen, even if you&apos;re not thinking about it.
+And by default, if you don&apos;t declare a rule for extra small, it&apos;s going to default for 12.
+So that&apos;s why on the extra small screen, you get one dog.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 299.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->